JorgeMartinezPizarro/mathist/README.md

 There is a version of mathist dockerized under [hub.docker.com](https://hub.docker.com/repository/docker/jorgemartinezpizarro/mathist).

-To run it you need `docker` and `docker-compose` installed on your machine and run:
+To run it you need `docker` installed on your system and run:

 ```
 docker run -d jorgemartinezpizarro/mathist:latest